-Both businesses flourished and Celia went on to established the Duvauchelle Store and Café located in Akaroa Harbour and Celia's Pies, a concept for healthy pies featuring the organic Pigeon Bay lamb and lower fat pastry.
+Both businesses flourished and Celia went on to establish the Duvauchelle Store and Café located in Akaroa Harbour and Celia's Pies, a concept for healthy pies featuring the organic Pigeon Bay lamb and lower fat pastry.
 On February 22, 2011 a series of devastating earthquakes struck Christchurch forcing the closure of Hay's Restaurant and the relocation of the New Zealand School of Food and Wine to Auckland.

 Celia's book, How to Grow your Hospitality Business: a guide for owners and managers provides invaluable advice to hospitality students and people wishing to establish their own café, restaurant or catering business.
 The 3rd edition was published in 2017.

 In 2014, Celia published The New Zealand Wine Guide which was awarded the Gourmand World Book Awards Best in the World for Wine and Tourism.
 This is approved as the textbook NZQA wine unit standards.
 Celia completed the second edition of this book in 2020.
 It is the text book of the new Certificate in New Zealand Wine NZQA approved Micro-Credential.
 Click here to read more.

 Inveralloch, Pigeon Bay, Banks Peninsula Canterbury